 Instructor(s): Cooper Long Terms Offered: Winter

-Equivalent Course(s): MAAD 10906
+Equivalent Course(s): MADD 10906

 CMST 28910.
 Planetary Media.
 100 Units.

-Instructor(s): K. Buse Terms Offered: Autumn
+Instructor(s): Katherine Buse Terms Offered: Autumn

 CMST 28915.
 Short Form Digital Storytelling: Creating a Web Series.
 100 Units.